Mjz86/c_colon/mcc.md

 a value oriented reference-like type ,

-for function arguments,  these don't necessarily mean that T will have the same address,  unless T isnt triviality relocatable, which will make T relocate into the stack in the caller.
+for function arguments,  these don't necessarily mean that T will have the same address,  unless T isnt trivially relocatable, which will make T relocate into the stack in the caller.